Morphology-Aware Peptide Discovery via Masked Conditional Generative Modeling: Introduction

-Indeed, peptide study via machine learning models is only beginning to take hold when applied to self-assembly design, especially given the lack of data.
-Recently, larger-scale in silico screening of the peptide sequence space has enabled the creation of the first extensive aggregation-propensity datasets~\cite{wangDeepLearningEmpowers2023a, liuEfficientPredictionPeptide2023a, vanteijlingenTripeptidesTwoStepActive2021a}.
+As it pertains to peptide self-assembly, machine learning has also advanced rapidly, spanning large-scale predictors, autonomous search, and human/experiment-in-the-loop discovery; however, progress remains constrained by data heterogeneity and limited standardized condition-annotated labels~\cite{drazicUsingMachineLearning2025b, batraMachineLearningOvercomes2022, talluriDiscoveryUnconventionalNonintuitive2025, xuAcceleratingPredictionDiscovery2023, yangLearningRulesPeptide2025, wangDeepLearningEmpowers2023a}.
+Recently, larger-scale \textit{in silico} screening of the peptide sequence space has enabled the creation of the first extensive aggregation-propensity datasets~\cite{wangDeepLearningEmpowers2023a, liuEfficientPredictionPeptide2023a, vanteijlingenTripeptidesTwoStepActive2021a}.
 Aggregation Propensity (AP) quantifies the ratio of solvent-accessible surface area (SASA) at the end versus the beginning of a Molecular Dynamics (MD) trajectory~\cite{frederixExploringSequenceSpace2015a}.
 This metric is a proxy for a peptide's inherent tendency to self-associate and has been used to build classifiers for aggregation given solely the peptide sequences in FASTA format~\cite{liuEfficientPredictionPeptide2023a}.
-Despite recent progress, peptide generation for self-assembly remains largely unexplored.
-Njirjak et al. tackle this problem by first training a supervised recurrent neural network classifier on a curated set of 368 peptides and then using it as a fitness oracle within a genetic algorithm to propose sequences with high predicted self-assembly propensity~\cite{njirjakReshapingDiscoverySelfassembling2024a}.
-Candidates are validated by coarse-grained MD (CG-MD) and, for a subset, experimentally, yielding a reported discovery accuracy of $80-95\%$.
-However, genetic algorithm search explores only a narrow region of sequence space and produces high redundancy --- generated sequences show $>\!40\%$ similarity --- limiting diversity and coverage of the peptide aggregate space.